FEUP-LTW-2024/ltw-project-2024-ltw18g03/README.md

-- [ ] Browse items using filters like category, price, and condition.
+- [x] Browse items using filters like genre, artist, and title.

-- [ ] Engage with sellers to ask questions or negotiate prices.
+- [x] Engage with sellers to ask questions or negotiate prices.

-- [ ] Add items to a wishlist or shopping cart.
+- [x] Add items to a wishlist or shopping cart.

-- [ ] Proceed to checkout with their shopping cart (simulate payment process).
+- [x] Proceed to checkout with their shopping cart (simulate payment process).